takase1121/ntfy-relay/README.md

 # Ntfy Relay

 Ntfy Relay is a simple Android application designed to relay incoming notifications to an Ntfy server.
 It provides an easy way to bridge notifications from your Android device to your preferred Ntfy server, enabling you to receive notifications across multiple devices and platforms seamlessly.

+This fork adds support for HTTP Basic and Token auth flows, as well as a notification to start / stop the service.

 ## Features